klokie/git-branch-name-from-issue/README.md

 ## Known Issues

-* [Chrome] When copying an image, the image code does not include the alternative text of that image.
-This is due to API restriction.

 ## Development

-Here is the forder structure.
+Here is the folder structure.
 Platform-specific folder is used to resolve browser inconsistencies.

 ```
 src/               # Shared Source Code